-That is why LLM evaluation is close to a requirement, not a nice-to-have.
-If you change prompts, swap models, or add RAG, you need a reliable way to tell whether the system really improved.
+That is why LLM evaluation is so important.
+If you change prompts, swap models, add retrieval, or introduce tool use, you need a reliable way to tell whether the system actually improved.

 - how qualitative and quantitative checks work together

-The main idea is this: LLM evaluation is not about one model score.
-It is about repeatedly checking whether the system meets the quality you want in the real use case.
+The core idea is this: LLM evaluation is not about one abstract model score.
+It is about repeatedly checking whether the system delivers the quality your real workflow needs.

 Why does LLM evaluation matter?

-In other words, evaluation turns “this feels better” into something you can inspect and repeat.
+In short, evaluation turns “this feels better” into something you can inspect, compare, and repeat.

 What should you evaluate?

-The exact answer depends on the product, but these dimensions are common.
+The exact answer depends on the product, but these dimensions show up again and again.

 1. Accuracy